zubinchopra/portaldocs/portal-sdk/generated/portalfx-deployment.md

 provide the end-to-end experience, each deployed to separate endpoints:

 - **Portal** \- web application that hosts the shell
-- **Extensions** \- each extension is a web application that is loaded by the portal
+- **Extensions** \- each extension is a web application that is loaded by the Portal
-- **ARM** \- public API for Azure that accepts calls from the portal, Azure SDK, and command line
+- **ARM** \- public API for Azure that accepts calls from the Portal, Azure SDK, and command line
 - **Resource providers** \- provide resource-specific APIs for management operations (e.g. read, write, delete)

 ![Portal / Extension architecture][deployment-architecture]